“Let The Little Children Come To Me; Do Not Stop Them”

 What about Holy Communion?
 All are welcome to the Lord’s Table!
 Good Shepherd does not have a specific age or grade when children start communing.
 Our pastoral advice is that when a child starts to show interest, let that child get started.
 Ask a Pastor for a “mini” orientation to the process of taking Holy Communion.
 Over the course of Sunday school and confirmation, all our kids will have the opportunity for instruction about Holy Communion.
 However, let them start when the interest is there!

 Of course, your children under three are always welcome to visit our nursery, located just down the hall from our sanctuary.
-Ellen Weaver is our nursery attendant and is ready to welcome your child or children into the nursery.
+Stacey Monohan is our nursery attendant and is ready to welcome your child or children into the nursery.
 Please ask one of our ushers for directions.